Finn-ish A list of American companies borrowing Finnish words.*

 Vuori

 Finland is known for its lakes and arctic bogs, not its mountains.
 The country's highest elevation point is on the shoulder of the mountain Halti, whose peak is a few hundred feet away in Norway.
-But this Cali-based activewear brand liked the Finnish word for mountain.
+Nevertheless, this Cali-based activewear brand liked the Finnish word for mountain enough to use it as their brand name.

 Kiva